← Back to 史記

 10

 The emperor said: 'Of the sixty-eight marquises who followed Emperor Gao into Shu and Hanzhong, each shall receive an additional fief of three hundred households.
-Former officials of two-thousand-shi rank and above who followed Emperor Gao, including Governor Zun of Yingchuan and nine others, shall receive stipend fiefs of six hundred households; Governor Shen Tujia of Huaiyang and nine others shall receive five hundred households; Guard Captain Ding and nine others shall receive four hundred households.'
+Former officials of two-thousand-shi rank and above who followed Emperor Gao, including Governor Zun of Yingchuan and nine others, shall receive stipend fiefs of six hundred households; Governor Shen Tujia of Huaiyang and nine others shall receive five hundred households; Guard Captain Ding and nine others shall receive four hundred households.
 Enfeoff the Huainan King's maternal uncle Zhao Jian as Marquis of Zhouyang, and the Qi King's maternal uncle Si Jun as Marquis of Qingguo.'
-In autumn, and he enfeoffed the former Chancellor of Changshan, Cai Jian, as Marquis of Fan.
+In autumn, he enfeoffed the former chancellor of Changshan, Cai Jian, as Marquis of Fan.

 11

-Someone persuaded the Right Chancellor saying: 'You originally executed the Lü clansmen and welcomed the King of Dai.
-Now you boast of your merit again, receive the supreme rewards, and occupy an honored position - calamity will soon reach you.'
+Someone persuaded the Right Chancellor, saying: 'You originally executed the Lü clansmen and welcomed the King of Dai.
+Now you boast of your merit again, receive the supreme rewards, and occupy an honored position; calamity will soon reach you.'
 The Right Chancellor Bo resigned on grounds of illness, and Left Chancellor Ping became sole chancellor.

 12

-In the tenth month of the second year, and Chancellor Ping died, and the Marquis of Jiang, Bo, was again made Chancellor.
+In the tenth month of the second year, Chancellor Ping died, and the Marquis of Jiang, Bo, was again made chancellor.
 The emperor said: 'I have heard that in antiquity, feudal lords sustained their states for more than a thousand years.
 Each guarded his own domain and presented tribute at the proper times.
 The people were not overburdened, superiors and subordinates lived in harmony and contentment, and no virtue was left unrealized.
-Now the marquises mostly reside in Chang'an, their fiefs are distant, the officials and soldiers suffer bitterly from the expense of supplying and transporting goods, and the marquises also have no way to teach and tame their people.
+Now the marquises mostly reside in Chang'an, their fiefs are distant, the officials and soldiers suffer bitterly from the expense of supplying and transporting goods, and the marquises also have no way to teach and govern their people.
 Let the marquises be commanded to go to their states.
 Those who are stopped by officials or edicts shall send their crown princes.'

 13